Forget Topgolf and glow golf.

 Thunderbird Golf Club

-Comment: From reading the reviews on Golf Advisor, many parents and grandparents have taught young golfers the game on this nine holer of 1,074 yards in Kanata, Ont., near Ottawa.
+Comment: From reading the reviews from our community, many parents and grandparents have taught young golfers the game on this nine holer of 1,074 yards in Kanata, Ont., near Ottawa.

 GolfPass reviewer MikeRichling: "Though I'm a regular golfer, my partners were new and it was a great test for them.
 Green size and speed was great.
 Course was lush, and well managed.
 Only thought would be nice to have 100yd markers to help figure distances for the newer people who are short of the green.
 A great test, even for me.
 I will be back."